Table of Contents

 Emails by e-commerce stores are considered and read by customers.
 As per MailChimp, average open rate for emails sent by online stores is 15.68%.
-For order emails, this rate is at least twice or thrice.
+For order email attachments, this rate is at least twice or thrice.
 So, if you are thinking to attach useful files i.e. enable attachment for order email, it will indeed be a good decision.

 Attachments such as order invoices, bill, warrantee card, how-to guide, quality certificate, document to help customer getting started, images, explainer videos, external link for demo, etc. can be added to order emails as per your store’s need.